A4091/a4091-logic/README.md

 During the bring-up of the first ReA4091 prototype we used all ATF22V10C-10 chips.
 This lead to a non functional ReA4091.
 Also, using a mix of ATF22V10C-10 and ATF22V10C-15 as described above did not yield the desired result.
-Empirically we have found out that there are subtle differences in pin-to-pin propagation delay (and possibly other differences).
+Atmel chips have pin-keeper circuits that can influence the signal quality, particularly if there are a lot of inputs hanging off an output signal, like in the case of DOE and MTCR.
+There are also subtle differences in pin-to-pin propagation delay (and possibly other differences).

+### Using the original logic files from the Dave Haynie Archive

+If you want to use the original files, you will have to use two Lattice chips in combination with 6 Atmel chips.
 In our tests we have found that the card works most stable if you use a Lattice 22V10-6 or 22V10-7 for U306 and a Lattice 22V10-15 for U205.
-All the remaining chips may be Atmel ATF22V10-10.
+All the remaining chips should be Atmel ATF22V10-10.

+### Using the latest version of logic files

+When using the latest versions of the logic files in this repository, you should be fine when using all Atmel ATF22V10-10 parts.

+There will also be a speedup of approximately 14% over the original GAL set.